B612-Asteroid-Institute/quivr/docs/source/api/columns.rst

    import quivr as qv

    class MyTable(qv.Table)
-       # With no arguments, you get a nullable column that doesn't validate data.
+       # With no arguments, you get a non-nullable column that doesn't validate data.
        # This could be qv.Uint8Column(), or qv.StringColumn(), whatever
        qv.Int32Column()

-       # Pass nullable=False to get a non-nullable column.
+       # Pass nullable=True to get a nullable column.
-       qv.Int32Column(nullable=False)
+       qv.Int32Column(nullable=True)

        # Pass a validator to check the input data against a constraint.
        qv.Int32Column(validator=qv.gt(0))